 Papaya is native to Mexico and South America.
-It is also grown in tropical locations around the world and a common crop in Hawaii.
+It is also grown in tropical locations around the world and is a common crop in Hawaii.
 The fruit is harvested when the skin is a yellow-green color, turning yellow as it ripens.
 The flesh inside is typically orange, though some varieties are pink or red.
 The black seeds are edible; the skin is not.
-Although the fruit can weigh up to 20 pounds, the average papaya in the market is about six inches long, pear-shaped, and weighs no more than two pounds.
+Although the fruit can weigh up to 20 pounds, the average papaya in the market is about 6 inches long, pear-shaped, and weighs no more than 2 pounds.
 Papaya is also known as pawpaw, mamao, and tree melon.

 How to Cook With Papaya

 Ripe papaya can be eaten raw.
-It can also be baked, sautéed, stir-fried, or puréed, depending on the recipe.
-When cut in half and hollowed-out, the skin also makes a nice serving dish.
+It can also be baked, sautéed, stir-fried, or pureed, depending on the recipe.
+When cut in half and hollowed out, the skin also makes a nice serving dish.
 Papaya seeds can be rinsed under running water and dried, then ground and used like black pepper.

 To prepare fresh papaya, cut it in half lengthwise, then remove and save the seeds.
-Use a melon baller to scoop out the flesh or eat it right out of the skin with a spoon.
+Use a melon baller to scoop out the flesh, or eat it right out of the skin with a spoon.
 You can also remove the skin with a knife, then cut the flesh into slices or wedges.
 For fresh preparations, squeezing a little lime juice over papaya enhances the flavor.

 What Does It Taste Like?